The Def Leppard E.P.: Background

 Helped by radio play, the initial pressing was sold out by the summer of 1979, so the band's first managers had the EP reissued with a yellow label and no picture sleeve.
 Once signed to Phonogram, the single was issued again, with "Ride into the Sun" and "Getcha Rocks Off" being swapped around because the latter had become more popular.
 The EP was re-issued yet again in the late 1980s to Def Leppard fan club members with the picture sleeve intact, the tracks put back in their original order, and a white label replacing the yellow label.
 This "White Label" release is the most common release seen on auction sites such as eBay and also the least valuable, but still can be worth over $20.

 "The Overture" was re-recorded for Def Leppard's first LP, as was "Getcha Rocks Off", retitled as "Rocks Off", which also received a fake audience track in the background of the recording.
 "Ride into the Sun" was shelved until a new version was recorded in 1987 as a B-side to the "Hysteria" single.
 The rerecorded version later appeared on Retro Active, but it has additional overdubs and replaces the opening drum solo with a piano intro performed by Ian Hunter.
 The rerecorded version is credited to Elliott, Phil Collen, Steve Clark and Savage while the version on The Def Leppard E.P. is credited to Elliott and Savage.

 In 2017, the EP was released on 12-inch vinyl for Record Store Day and as a digital download for the first time.
 The following year it was released as a mini CD included with the "CD Collection Volume One" box set.
 Additionally, all three tracks on the EP were remastered and included on the 2020 box set The Early Years 79–81.

 Track listing

 Original release

 This is a 1,000 copy release with a red label on the disc.

 Vertigo version

-This is a re-released edition from Vertigo.
-It was released in September 1979 and flipped the first two tracks from the original release.
+The EP was re-released by Vertigo Records in September 1979 and flipped the first two tracks from the original release.